ryanmuska/Swift/samples.md

     var someObject = ClassName(anyRequiredArguments);
 ```

-  The following are examples of a class and a subclass
+  The following are examples of a class and a subclass.
+The first example includes classes with **simple properites** only, while the second example has a class with a **complex property**.

  * **SIMPLE PROPERTIES**